 Statutes relating to expungements are in Chapter 52 of the New Jersy Criminal Code.
-Statutes relating to searing are not in the New Jersey Criminal Code at all.
+Statutes relating to sealing are not in the New Jersey Criminal Code at all.
 Rather, they are to be found in Article 2 of Chapter 4A in Title 2A of New Jersey statutes.
 Article 2 contains New Jersey's Code of Juvenile Justice.

 To be eligible for sealing, the records must relate to matters for which court activity concluded at least two years ago.
-The two-year requirment is waived for juveniles about to enter the United States Armed Forces.
+The two-year requirement is waived for juveniles about to enter the United States Armed Forces.
 However, if the juvenile does not in fact enter, the sealing order is nullified.

 A New Beginning Eligibility Review FAQ Difficult Cases Our Guarantee Your Arrest History

-Testimonials “Plan B” New Law Court Decisions After the Expungement DNA
+Testimonials “Plan B” Recent Developments Unreasonable Delays Court Decisions

-Mental Health Records Child Abuse Registry Identity Theft
+After the Expungement DNA Mental Health Records Child Abuse Registry Identity Theft

 Traffic Offenses Skills and Methods Radio Promo How Did We Do?
 Retiring!
 Contact Us!